mzelling/repliclust/docs/source/user_guide.rst

 .. image:: workflow.svg

-The following tutorials demonstrate how to use **repliclust**.
-The section :ref:`basic_usage` will get you started generating your own synthetic data sets within minutes.
+The following brief tutorials demonstrate how to use **repliclust**.
+The section :ref:`Basic Usage <basic_usage>` will get you started generating your own synthetic data sets within minutes.

 .. toctree::